Acousia strives to keep people connected by combatting hearing loss

-Now Head of Global Corporate Development at Ferring, Christine has 20+ years of experience in corporate and business development, R&D, operations, and financial management in the pharmaceutical, medical device, and biotech sectors.
+Now SVP of Portfolio & Growth Strategy at Absci, Christine has 20+ years of experience in corporate and business development, R&D, operations, and financial management in the pharmaceutical, medical device, and biotech sectors.
 Her previous experience at Bayer and Shire laid the groundwork for her deep knowledge of R&D strategizing in the industry.

 As Managing Director of Acousia’s lead investor, Boehringer Ingelheim (BI) Venture Fund, Frank brings extensive experience in drug discovery and development as well as licensing and business development.

 As Chair and Medical Director of the OHNS University Clinic in Tuebingen and Principal Investigator of the “UKT Translational Hearing Research Group”, Hubert contributes extensive experience in the field of hearing loss and need for effective therapies, broadly spanning scientific and clinical research as well as clinical practice, with more than 100 papers published throughout his career.

 With his 21 years of investment experience, Harald is a Senior Investment Manager at LBBW Venture Capital GmbH where heads the Life Science Team.
 He is also currently Chairman of the Board of Phenex Pharmaceuticals AG, and Actitrexx GmbH.